code-423n4/2023-10-nextgen/README.md

 - Once a collection is freezed its data cannot be altered.
 - Airdrop/mint can only be done from the Minter contract.
 - The random hash is calculated from a Randomizer contract.
+- The highest bidder will receive the token after an auction finishes, the owner of the token will receive the funds and all other participants will get refunded.

 ## Scoping Details